edamontology/edam-browser/paper.md

 ![The formated issue in GitHub](paper_resources/github_issue.png)

-##### Criteria 6
+##### Criteria 6 - "Use edited version of EDAM"

-Using the EDAM Browser to explore an custom ontology is possible, the ontology should be in the following simplified schema which is expressed in [json schema](http://json-schema.org/).
+Using the EDAM Browser to explore an local or development version is possible.
+The ontology should be in the following simplified schema which is expressed in [json schema](http://json-schema.org/).
 A complete version of the schema is accessible [here](https://ifb-elixirfr.github.io/edam-browser/ontology.schema.json) and an example file is [there](https://ifb-elixirfr.github.io/edam-browser/media/regular.example.json).
+The [edam2json utility](https://github.com/edamontology/edam2json) can be used to generate the ontology in this format from any EDAM owl file.

 <!--- https://app.quicktype.io/#l=schema helps generating schema--->